 The "Kirby" Feeding Cup -

 I highlight the "Kirby" because of its distinctive two piece design even though I think it might have been produced at the turn of the 20th Century.
-While admittedly never reading its instructions I was always amazed at all the measurements on them, whether or not when carrying with contents inside the small boat was it also intended to be carried inside the larger vessel when transporting it and whether each vessel had its own unique purpose (i.e., medicine vs food, etc.).
-I also always liked it because the smaller vessel looked so much like the typical pap boat.
+While admittedly never reading its instructions I have always been amazed at all the graduating measurements on them, whether or not when carrying with contents inside the small boat was it also intended to be carried inside the larger cup at the same time and what the true intent for each vessel (i.e., medicine, pap, food, etc.).
+I also always liked it because the smaller vessel looked so much like a pap boat.

-Also pictured below is a more ornate version in celebration of Queen Victoria which I once owned - missing the smaller vessel.
+Also pictured below is a more ornate version in celebration of Queen Victoria that I once owned - missing the smaller boat inside.

 Examples of other shaped, patterned and sized feeding cups: